meganhmoore/github-api-covid-data/README.md

 This project uses the GithubAPI to query a range of github repositories that contain data about covid-19.
 The user in mind is a researcher that wants to gather covid data for their own modelling or reporting purposes.
 They have a range of github repos that they are monitoring, and they may want to pull new data, or just investigate what is new in each repo.
+This service provides a range of routes so they can gather data about their sources, updates to the data, and the data that is available for them to work with.

 ## The Tech Stack
-This is a python-flask service that is build and deployed in a docker container to allow for scalability and to be able to use dependencies in a static space no matter what the underlying machine has.
+This is a python-flask service that is built and deployed in a docker container to allow for scalability and to be able to use dependencies in a static space no matter what the underlying machine has.
 1. Python 3.7 is used
 2. Flask is the python package for creating web apps: <https://flask.palletsprojects.com/en/1.1.x/>.
 The user will